István Sándorfi

-István Sándorfi (In France Étienne Sandorfi, 12 June 1948 in Budapest, Hungary, – 26 December 2007 in Paris, France) was a Hungarian hyperrealist painter.
+István Sándorfi (In France Étienne Sandorfi; 12 June 1948 – 26 December 2007) was a Hungarian hyperrealist painter.

+Early life and career

-Istvan (known as Etienne) Sandorfi was born in Budapest in 1948 and died in 2007.
-His father was director of the American company, IBM, in Hungary.
-Because of this association he served five years in Stalinist prisons during the Communist regime and his family was deported to an isolated Hungarian village.
+Istvan (known as Etienne) Sandorfi was born in Budapest in 1948.
+His father was director of the American company IBM in Hungary.
+Because of this association he served five years in prisons under the Communist leadership and his family was deported to an isolated Hungarian village.
 At the time of the 1956 uprising the Sandorfi family fled the country and became expatriates, first in Germany, then in France.
-Greatly affected by the violence of the revolution and by the aberration of political systems in general, Istvan took refuge in drawing, and then, at the age of 12, in oil painting.
+Greatly affected by the violence of the revolution and by the aberration of political systems in general, Istvan took refuge in drawing and then, at the age of 12, in oil painting.

 Art became his overriding passion to the detriment of his schooling.
 At the age of 17, while still in secondary school, Sandorfi had his first individual exhibition at a small gallery in Paris.
 After his second exhibition, in 1966, he gave up drawing to devote himself exclusively to painting.

 In view of the morbid nature of his son's paintings and their lack of commercial success, Sandorfi's father enrolled Istvan at the School of Fine Arts, where he was to gain a degree, and at the School of Decorative Arts.

 This, the family thought, would give him a more prestigious status than that of mere "artist".
 Gradually he achieved financial independence by accepting, along with the occasional sale of paintings, portrait commissions and few advertising illustrations.
 In 1973 Sandorfi had his first significant exhibition, at the Museum of Modern Art in Paris.
 Exhibitions were to follow in France, Germany, Belgium and finally the United States.